nerdyjan/WP-janolaw/readme.txt

 = 4.0.1 =

 * updated documentation
+* fix of initial default language on new installations
 * minor bug fixing of warning messages when debug flag in WP config is set to true
 * cachetiming changed